logicalclocks/hopsworks-tutorials/advanced_tutorials/fraud_cheque_detection/README.md

 5. **Explanation Generation**: An LLM chain is used to generate detailed explanations for each validation result.
 This step leverages a Large Language Model to provide insights into why a cheque is considered fraudulent or valid, enhancing transparency and understanding.

 6. **Batch Inference**: The notebook also supports batch inference, allowing multiple cheques to be processed at once.
-Then validations and correcponding descriptions are saved in the **cheque_validation** Feature Group.
+Then validations and corresponding descriptions are saved in the **cheque_validation** Feature Group.
 This is useful for validating large volumes of cheques efficiently.

 ## 🛠 Setup and Installation